-David Sassoli – President of the EU Parliament
+David Sassoli – Former President of the EU Parliament

 We are proud that Mr. Sassoli, President of the European Parliament, was willing to share his views on the urgency of addressing climate change, on the important role of the Life Programme in getting environmental projects off the ground, and the need for European citizens to become involved in tree planting and other climate-related activities.

 We learned a lot from Mr. Delgado’s viewpoints on how tree planting can directly contribute to improving our forest stands in Europe and why DG Environment is pushing for more biodiversity, smarter reforestations, and sustainable forest management.
 The involvement of local volunteers is crucial to lock-in climate action and achieve our “natural capital” targets.

 Life Terra will actively contribute to both the European Green Deal and the new Forestry/Biodiversity 2030 policies, particularly with regard to:

 Planting of 500 million trees in Europe by 2025: total target of the Green Deal is 3 billion trees by 2030

 Always planting a mix of trees and bushes: multi-specie forests help maximize biodiversity

 Aiming to plant the right tree in the right place: restore areas that need trees and test climate-resilient species

 Tag your tree functionality: Engage planters and offer advanced monitoring possibilities

 Involve the maximum amount of European citizens: allow direct climate action in a fun, healthy, and positive way